 Malta Events Calendar

 Six times per year, Fort St. Elmo gives you a very special impression of Malta’s history.
 The “Historical Re-enactment Group of Malta” reconstructs in loving detail the onslaught of the French under Napoleon (1798-1800).
-In a 50-minute play, the arrival of the French, the Maltese rebellion and the arrival of the English who helped beat the French, is being reenacted in original costumes and with contemporary requisites.
+In a 50-minute play, the arrival of the French, the Maltese rebellion and the arrival of the English who helped beat the French, is being re-enacted in original costumes and with contemporary requisites.
 Cheap tickets are available at the Fort’s entry.
-Dates: March 16th 2014, May 18th 2014, September 21st 2014, November 16th 2014.

 Spring is the time for carnivals, and if you are up for a good party, then this celebration weekend will not disappoint you.
-The center of festivities is Valletta, but there are similar parties in smaller towns.
+The centre of festivities is Valletta, but there are similar parties in smaller towns.
 All over the island, you will find people in colourful costumes looking forward to the great parade.
 The party continues well into the night in Paceville!
 Don’t miss this colourful side of Malta!

 Easter is a big celebration in Malta.
 Churches are lavishly decorated and glow in the evenings.
 You shouldn’t miss the magnificent Easter church parades on Good Friday and Easter Sunday.
 Two famous parades take place on Good Friday in Qormi and on Good Friday and Easter Sunday in Vittoriosa.
 Many Maltese participate and re-enact Biblical scenes in costumes.
 On Easter Sunday in particular, a happy and exuberant atmosphere covers the island.